mopidy/mopidy/docs/config.rst

     Expects an integer above 0.

-    Sets the maximum buffer size of the GStreamer queue.
+    Sets the ``max-size-time`` property of the GStreamer queue.
 If you experience buffering before track changes, it may help to increase this, possibly by at least a few seconds.
 The default is letting GStreamer decide the size, which at the time of this writing is 1000.